esp-arduino-libs/ESP32_Display_Panel/README.md

 - [WiFiClock](examples/SquareLine/v8/WiFiClock/): This example implements a simple Wi-Fi clock and can display weather information.

 ## Other Relevant Instructions

+### Configuring Supported Development Boards

+For details on how to configure the supported development boards in the Arduino IDE, see [Board_Instructions.md](./src/board/Board_Instructions.md).

 ### Configuring LVGL